edu-sonya-cc/midjourney-python-api/README.md

 # If you use Mac or Linux, use the next sentence to activate
 source .venv/bin/activate

+# If it cannot be installed directly due to network and other reasons, please
+# open https://github.com/Merubokkusu/Discord-S.C.U.M with a browser first,
+# then download, decompress, and execute python setup.py install in the corresponding directory to install.
 pip install -r requirements.txt
 ```